MirkoLouis/Meerko-s-Anime-Tracker/README.md

     JWT_COOKIE_EXPIRES=90
     ```
 4.  **Set up the database:**
-    You have three options to set up the database:
+    You have two main paths to set up and populate the database:

-    ### Option 1: Quick Setup (Recommended)
-    This option uses a database dump to create the schema and populate it with approximately 1,000 anime entries.
-This is the fastest way to get the application running with a good amount of data.

-    To restore the database from the dump file, run the following command in your terminal:
+    #### Path A: Manual SQL Execution (Recommended for most users)

+    This path is for users who want to use the pre-generated SQL files to populate the database.

+    1.  **Create the database schema:**
+        Run the following command to create the database and all the necessary tables.
         ```bash
-    mysql -u your_database_user -p your_database_name < "auto insert to db/Dump20250513.sql"
+        mysql -u your_database_user -p your_database_name < "auto insert to db/database_creation.sql"
         ```
-    You will be prompted for your database password.

-    ### Option 2: Presentation Setup (Large Dataset)
-    This option provides a much larger dataset of over 14,000 anime entries, which was used for the project presentation.
-This is ideal for a more comprehensive demonstration of the application.

-    1.  **Create the schema and seed initial data:**
+    2.  **Insert initial data:**
-        First, run the same command as in Option 1 to create the database structure and seed essential data like users, studios, and tags.
+        Execute the following SQL files in order to populate the database with initial data for studios, tags, animes, users, and watchlists.
         ```bash
+        mysql -u your_database_user -p your_database_name < "auto insert to db/inserts_studios.sql"
+        mysql -u your_database_user -p your_database_name < "auto insert to db/insert_tags.sql"
+        mysql -u your_database_user -p your_database_name < "auto insert to db/anime_insert_15192.sql"
+        mysql -u your_database_user -p your_database_name < "auto insert to db/update_spotlight_anime.sql"
+        mysql -u your_database_user -p your_database_name < "auto insert to db/insert_users.sql"
+        mysql -u your_database_user -p your_database_name < "auto insert to db/insert_watchlists.sql"
-        mysql -u your_database_user -p your_database_name < "auto insert to db/Dump20250513.sql"
+        mysql -u your_database_user -p your_database_name < "auto insert to db/insert_comments.sql"
         ```
-    2.  **Clear existing anime data (Optional but Recommended):**
-        To avoid data conflicts, it's recommended to clear the `anime`, `anime_tags`, and `watchlist` tables before inserting the larger dataset.
+        **Note:**
+        - `anime_insert_15192.sql` contains over 15,000 anime entries.
+For a smaller dataset, you can use `Dump20250513.sql` which contains around 1,000 animes, but be aware that it might not be up-to-date with the latest schema changes.
+        - `insert_users.sql` contains sample users.
+The password for all users is `123`.
+You can modify this file to add your own users and assign roles. `mirkolouis` is pre-configured as an admin.
+        - `insert_watchlists` is optional but recommended to populate the "Most Watchlisted Animes" section.
+        - `insert_comments.sql` is optional but recommended for populating the comments section with sample data.

+    #### Path B: Full Data Seeding from Scratch (Developer)

+    This path is for developers who want to generate the entire dataset from scratch using the Python seeding scripts.
+This gives you the most control over the data but is also the most time-consuming.

+    **Important:** Before running these scripts, it is highly recommended to delete any previously generated SQL files (e.g., `insert_studios.sql`, `insert_tags.sql`, `studio_map.txt`, `tag_map.txt`, `insert_anime_*.sql`) in the `auto insert to db` directory to avoid conflicts or outdated data.

+    1.  **Install Python dependencies:**
+        Navigate to the `auto insert to db` directory and install the required Python libraries.
         ```bash
-        mysql -u your_database_user -p your_database_name -e "TRUNCATE TABLE watchlist; TRUNCATE TABLE anime_tags; TRUNCATE TABLE anime;"
+        cd "auto insert to db"
+        pip install -r requirements.txt
+        cd ..
         ```

-    3.  **Insert the large anime dataset:**
-        Run the following command to populate the `anime` table with over 14,000 entries.
+    2.  **Generate Studio and Tag SQL files:**
+        These scripts fetch data from the Jikan API and generate the base SQL insert files.
+        - `studiocatcher2.py`: Fetches studio data and generates `insert_studios.sql`.
+        - `tagcatcher.py`: Fetches tag data and generates `insert_tags.sql`.

+        Run them in your terminal:
         ```bash
+        python "auto insert to db/studiocatcher2.py"
-        mysql -u your_database_user -p your_database_name < "auto insert to db/anime_insert_14503.sql"
+        python "auto insert to db/tagcatcher.py"
         ```
-        **Note:** This script only populates the `anime` table.
-For fully consistent data (e.g., tags for all anime), you may need to run additional seeding scripts as described in Option 3.
-        **Important Note:** If you have made schema changes (e.g., added the `comments` table or `role` column to the `user` table), you should manually run `auto insert to db/database_creation.sql` and `auto insert to db/user_inserts.sql` after creating the database, as `Dump20250513.sql` might not reflect the latest schema and user role configurations.

-    ### Option 3: Full Data Seeding (Developer)
-    This option is for developers who want to generate the entire dataset from scratch using the Python seeding scripts.
-This gives you the most control over the data but is also the most complex method.

-    The `auto insert to db` directory contains several Python scripts to automatically populate the database with data from the Jikan API.

-    -   **`studiocatcher.py`:** Fetches anime studio data, calculates a rating based on the frequency of their productions, and generates SQL insert statements for the `Studio` table.
-    -   **`tagcatcher.py`:** Fetches all available anime genres and tags from the Jikan API and generates SQL insert statements for the `Tags` table.
-    -   **`autoinsert2.py`:** Fetches anime data from the Jikan API, processes it, and generates SQL insert statements for the `Anime` and `Anime_Tags` tables.
-    -   **`randomwatchlist.py`:** Generates random watchlist entries for existing users to populate the `Watchlist` table with sample data.
-    -   **`studiomapcreator.py`:** A utility script that parses the generated `studio_inserts.sql` file to create a Python dictionary (`studio_map`) that maps studio names to their corresponding `StudioID`.
-    -   **`tagmapcreator.py`:** A utility script that parses the generated `insert_tags.sql` file to create a Python dictionary (`tag_map`) that maps tag names to their corresponding `TagID`.

-    To use these scripts, you will need a Python environment with the required dependencies installed.
-Please inspect the scripts for details on their usage and dependencies.
+        **Note:** `studiocatcher2.py` can take 10-15 minutes to finish as it fetches a large amount of data from the Jikan API.

+    3.  **Generate Studio and Tag Map files (Optional but Recommended for speed):**
+        These scripts parse the generated SQL files to create Python map files (`.txt` files) that `autoinsert3.py` can load directly, avoiding re-parsing the SQL.
+        - `studiomapcreator2.py`: Generates `studio_map.txt` from `insert_studios.sql`.
+        - `tagmapcreator.py`: Generates `tag_map.txt` from `insert_tags.sql`.

+        Run them in your terminal:
+        ```bash
+        python "auto insert to db/studiomapcreator2.py"
+        python "auto insert to db/tagmapcreator.py"
+        ```

+    4.  **Run the main anime auto-inserter script:**
+        `autoinsert3.py` is the main script that fetches anime data, processes it, and generates the final `insert_anime_{count}.sql` file.
+It uses the studio and tag maps (preferring `.txt` files, falling back to parsing `.sql` files) to correctly assign IDs.

+        Run the script:
+        ```bash
+        python "auto insert to db/autoinsert3.py"
+        ```
+        **Note:** This script can take around 20-30 minutes to finish, depending on the number of pages in the Jikan API.

+    5.  **Execute the generated SQL files:**
+        After running the Python scripts, you will have a set of `.sql` files in the `auto insert to db` directory.
+You can then execute them as described in "Path A" to populate your database.

 5.  **Start the server:**
     ```bash